Emeritus Professor of Instruction

 - “Why Forced Migration Studies: The New Generation of Scholarship,” Symposium: The Refugee in Political Science, Migration and Citizenship Newsletter of the American Political Science Association, Vol. 4, No. 2 (Summer 2016).

 - “Testimony of Sexual Violence in the DR Congo and the Injustice of Rape: Moral Outrage, Epistemic Injustice and the Failures of Bearing Witness,” Oregon Review of International Law (Spring 2014).

-- “Legal Forms and Democratic Citizens in Republican Theory,” in Andreas Niederberger and Philipp Schink, editors, Republican Democracy: Liberty, Law and Politics (Edinburgh: Edinburgh University Press, 2013)
+- “Legal Forms and Democratic Citizens in Republican Theory,” in Andreas Niederberger and Philipp Schink, eds.
+Republican Democracy: Liberty, Law and Politics (Edinburgh: Edinburgh University Press, 2013).

 - “Pushed Beyond Recognition?
 The Liberality of Family Reunification Policies in the EU,” Journal of Ethnic Migration Studies (July 2011).

 - “The Cosmopolitics of Asylum Seekers in the European Union,” New Political Science, 27:3 (September 2005).